shravanisaraf/spell-checker-python/README.md

 ## Usage

 1. Run the `main.py` file using Python.
 2. Follow the on-screen instructions to input words for spell checking.
+3. The mydictionary.txt file has a limited number of words.
+Add more words according to your preference!!
-3. Enter 'quit' to exit the program.
+4. Enter 'quit' to exit the program.

 ## Contributing